Date of Degree

 Copyright 2010 Dimitrios Elias Kouzoukas

 Kouzoukas, Dimitrios Elias.
-"The nitric oxide signaling pathway inhibits intracellular calcium release to prevent neurodevelopmental alcohol toxicity." dissertation, University of Iowa, 2010.
+"The nitric oxide signaling pathway inhibits intracellular calcium release to prevent neurodevelopmental alcohol toxicity."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.